OctopusDeploy/docs/docs/runbooks/runbook-examples/routine/updating-windows.md

 }
 ```
 :::warning
 Be aware that the `AutoReboot` switch will reboot the machine after the first update that needs it.
-If there is more than one update that requires a reboot, you may need to run the above PowerShell again to get the rest of the available updates.
+If there is more than one update that requires a reboot, you may need to run the above PowerShell again to install the rest of the available updates.
 :::

 With the process defined, you can set the update to execute automatically with a scheduled runbook trigger.
 In order to create a scheduled runbook trigger, your runbook must first be [published](/docs/runbooks/runbook-publishing/index.md).